ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 What if we are unable to beat them?!
 And then, how do we defeat the sewage monster?
 I feel as though this task is...impossible!

-**Rhymerosaurus:** They are terrible monsters, ,the Laminox charges with a powerful horn of stabbing, and the Tribenta flies, it is nearly invisible when far away, and prefers to latch onto the back of your neck, drinking your spinal fluid, so you cant defend yourself.
+**Rhymerosaurus:** I can tell you their weak points, as I said I am skilled at running and hiding, and sanitation engineering, but not fighting.

 **Loki:** Then what can we do?!
 That is a lot to face!
 It is a nightmare scenario!
 It will require teamwork...and you are the only one who agreed to help me.

 ...what do you think our chances are?

-**Rhymerosaurus:** I can tell you their weak points, as I said I am skilled at running and hiding, and sanitation engineering, but not fighting.
+**Rhymerosaurus:** I think you are a god.
+So if you are confident, we are 100% likely to succeed.
+Be the god that you were always meant to be.
+Save Asgard.
+Save yourself from living in sewage, and me too.

 **Loki:** he looks at the creature with a serious look.
 It is as if an epiphany has washed over him

 You are right.
 I am the god of mischief.
 I can trick these monsters out of our way.
 It is the only way we have.
 So, you must run and hide, and I must trick my way through.
 Are you in agreement with me?

-**Rhymerosaurus:** I think you are a god.
-So if you are confident, we are 100% likely to succeed.
-Be the god that you were always meant to be.
-Save Asgard.
-Save yourself from living in sewage, and me too.
+**Rhymerosaurus:** I am in agreement with you.

 **Loki:** Loki holds out his palm and looks at the creature